Ojlit/package-management/JENKINS-INSTALLATION/READme.md

 Builds can be accomplished in 6 ways (1 Manual and 5 Automated):
   + Build Now -- Botton on Jenkins UI -- This process is manual
   + Trigger Builds Remotely -- Say from a bash shell script
-  + Build Periodically -- Entire CI/DC proceses are scheduled based on specific time interval using crontable.
+  + Build Periodically -- Entire CI/DC proceses are scheduled based on specific time interval/timer set using crontable.
 Usually do not relate to the application being developed.
 Suitable for database backup, server monitoring, installing updates, server patching to check if servers are running optimally, etc
      + Go to Jenkins-UI
      + Select project/job
      + Select "Configure"